nishanthCACS/EEG_PSG_loose_lead_test/README.md

  ```

 ## Docker
-Apart from this we are also providing Docker image
+Apart from this we are also providing [Docker](https://hub.docker.com/r/nishyanand/loose_lead_test).

 ## save modified EEG file as EDF